 ISOC:Deleted

-Access: All persons have a voice in the development of policies that are important to them, as different marginalized and disadvantaged groups have different needs.
+Access: All persons must have a voice in the development of policies that are important to them, as different marginalized and disadvantaged groups have different needs.

 Iran: Note: We have concern and comment in this matter which provide later.

-UNESCO:
+UNESCO: Indigenous and traditional knowledge are fundamental in building pathways to develop innovative processes and strategies for locally-appropriate sustainable development.
+This knowledge is integral to a cultural complex that also encompasses language, systems of classification, resource use practices, social interactions, ritual and spirituality.
+These unique ways of knowing are important facets of the world’s cultural diversity, and provide a foundation for comprehensive knowledge societies.

 Incorporation of accessibility issues in the public procurement policies and in international regulatory fora.